 SWE measurements should be performed before the snow melt period begins, in order to establish an end of winter SWE.
 Make snow pits with density sampling in each identified layer at Climate station and ZC-2 upon arrival in the beginning of the season.
-Furthermore, bulk density measurements during the snow melt period (period with above freezing air temperature) should be carried out once a week near the Climate Station/SPA and MM2.
+Furthermore, bulk density measurements (before the snow melt period) should be carried out near the SPA, MM2 and along the SNZ transect.